csmetrics/csmetrics.net/README.md

 5. **Navigating the institution list** The webpage updates instantly without having to press the ‘Go’ button when you: change the list of institutions being ranked, change the entries per page, and flip pages.
 Otherwise, if you change the venues, years, or  α, you need to select 'Go' again.

-6. **List of institutions**  Because authors do not identify their institutions uniformly, we combined institutational aliases with some automation and by hand for the [CRA member institutions](https://github.com/csmetrics/csmetrics.org/blob/master/app/data/member_list.csv).
-We are currently curating and combining aliases for an international list containing thousands of institutions.
-More details on how we cleaned the data are [here](LINK TBD).
+6. **List of institutions**  Because authors do not identify their institutions uniformly, we use [Microsoft Academic Graph](https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/) for cleaning institution names and aliases.
+More details on how we cleaned the data are [here](https://github.com/csmetrics/csmetrics.org/blob/master/app/data/cleaningNote.md).

 7. **Contributions and Feedback** This version is a pre-release and we welcome feedback.
 Changes are gladly reviewed and accepted via pull requests, other discussions and feature requests should be submitted as [github issue](https://github.com/csmetrics/csmetrics.org/issues)